Ion implantation: Ion source

 The "mass" selection (just like in mass spectrometer) is often accompanied by passage of the extracted ion beam through a magnetic field region with an exit path restricted by blocking apertures, or "slits", that allow only ions with a specific value of the product of mass and velocity/charge to continue down the beamline.
 If the target surface is larger than the ion beam diameter and a uniform distribution of implanted dose is desired over the target surface, then some combination of beam scanning and wafer motion is used.
 Finally, the implanted surface is coupled with some method for collecting the accumulated charge of the implanted ions so that the delivered dose can be measured in a continuous fashion and the implant process stopped at the desired dose level.

 Application in semiconductor device fabrication

 Doping

 Semiconductor doping with boron, phosphorus, or arsenic is a common application of ion implantation.
 When implanted in a semiconductor, each dopant atom can create a charge carrier in the semiconductor after annealing.
+Annealing is necessary after ion implantation to activate dopants and can be carried out using a tube or batch furnace, Rapid Thermal Processing, flash lamp anneal, laser anneal or other annealing techniques.
 A hole can be created for a p-type dopant, and an electron for an n-type dopant.
 This modifies the conductivity of the semiconductor in its vicinity.
 The technique is used, for example, for adjusting the threshold voltage of a MOSFET.
+Ion implantation is practical due to the high sensitivity of semiconductor devices to foreign atoms, as ion implantation does not deposit large numbers of atoms.
+Sometimes such as during the manufacturing of SiC devices, ion implantation is carried out while heating the SiC wafer to 500 °C. This is known as a hot implant and it is used to control damage to the surface of the semiconductor.
+Cryogenic implants (Cryo-implants) can have the same effect.

+The energies used in doping often vary from 1 KeV to 3 MeV and it is not possible to build an ion implanter capable of providing ions at any energy due to physical limitations.
+To increase the throughput of ion implanters, efforts have been made to increase the current of the beam created by the implanter.
+The beam can be scanned across the wafer magnetically, electrostatically, mechanically or with a combination of these techniques.
+A mass analyzer magnet is used to select the ions that will be implanted on the wafer.
+Ion implantation is also used in displays containing LTPS transistors.

 Ion implantation was developed as a method of producing the p-n junction of photovoltaic devices in the late 1970s and early 1980s, along with the use of pulsed-electron beam for rapid annealing, although pulsed-electron beam for rapid annealing has not to date been used for commercial production.
+Ion implantation is not used in most photovoltaic silicon cells, instead, thermal diffusion doping is used.